RnewYear2022 RnewYear2022

 Why You Can’t Take Interview Follow Up Casually!

-There is a difference between following up and chasing someone, and most of us confuse them both.
-To follow up or send an interview follow-up email is a social gesture that shows how much you value being part of the organization.
+There is a difference between following up and chasing someone; most of us confuse them.
+To follow up or send an interview follow up email is a social gesture that shows how much you value being part of the organization.

-Also, recruiters often keep busy with deadlines to fill in the respective positions; thereby, a follow-up from your end will put you at the top of your mind and get you a timely response or feedback.
+Also, recruiters often keep busy with deadlines to fill the respective positions; thereby, a follow up from your end will put you at the top of your mind and get you a timely response or feedback.

-Following up after an interview demonstrates your passion and desire to be part of the organization and the team, and recruiters admire this quality.
+Following up after an interview demonstrates your passion and desire to be part of the organization and the team; recruiters admire this quality.
 Demonstrating your commitment to a job and company shows a recruiter that you'd be a high-quality hire who'd remain around for the long run.

-Thereby, follow up email after interview status is a practice you should abide by.
-But, this works only when done in a professional manner that does not bother the recruiter and uplifts your candidature.
+Thereby, a follow up email after interview status is a practice you should abide by.
+But, this works only when done professionally that does not bother the recruiter and uplifts your candidature.

-Check out our next section to learn the basics of following up after an interview through email and phone calls.
+Check out our next section to learn the basics of following up via email and phone calls after an interview.

 skills